 Lets take a look at some larger projects.
 Once you have some glass cutting/grinding/foiling and soldering experience under your belt, you should try you hand at a larger Stained Glass project.
 My wife and I love flowers, and we have several kinds in our yard.
 This next panel is titled “Our Spring Yard Flowers.”
 The pattern was assembled from several coloring book pages of the flowers we wanted to use.
 The three pages were integrated into a single larger panel along with some changes to provide a better overall balance.
 The result is the 28″x14″ 248 piece panel shown below.
 All solder joints were colored using black patina for lead.
 This is one of my panels that is mounted in a hand made wooden frame.

-My Spring Flowers Panel Pattern in a PDF file.
+My Spring Flowers Panel Pattern.

 I try to plant sunflowers each year at one end of our garden so in the fall we can bring them into our home.
 The other way is to just make another Stained Glass project.
 The first image on the top left was used to establish the glass colors and as indicated on the top middle line pattern image, this is a 33″x15″ 190 piece panel.
 The solder joints were colored using copper patina for lead, and is also mounted in a wooden frame.
 It currently is hanging (bottom far right image) in our sunroom.

 Everyone likes a lighthouse.
 Several years ago I decided to try and capture the beauty of a lighthouse in a Stained Glass project.
 There are many lighthouse images on the web to select from for your pattern.
-I started this project with the pattern shown below on the left.
+I started this project with another Bill Blodgett pattern shown below on the left.
 It not only has the lighthouse, but places it next to a bay with a small village in the background, all in a snowy and dark winter sky setting.
 I really like it.
 That small village makes for a lot of very small glass pieces, and they should be foiled using a very narrow width of foil.
 The lighthouse railings and window frames at the top are made using copper wire.
 My resulting project is a 22″x25″ 275 piece panel.
 All solder joints are colored using black patina for lead, and the panel is mounted in a wooden frame.
 We normally hang this is panel in our large bay window during the Winter season.

 All the projects I have done over these many years were for family members, with the exception of this next project.
 Some church friends ask me to see if there was any way to cut down on the sunlight coming through a large South facing window above their dining area (top left image).
 They suggested a Stained Glass panel with buffalo, which would go with the buffalo hide on the floor next to the dining area.
 So, after taking measurements of the 26″ radius half-circle window, and finding some pencil drawings of buffalo in various positions, I generated my hand drawn pattern.
-Once it was approved by the now "customer" I pulled together all the glass styles and colors I would need.
+Once it was approved by the now "customer," I pulled together all the glass styles and colors I would need.
 The progression of the build is captured in the images below.
-With such a large Stained Glass panel it requires some support to keep it from sagging over time.
-A zinc bar runs vertically thru the center of the half circle (middle row right), and I used copper reinforcement strip horizontally between glass pieces about half way up the panel.
+With such a large Stained Glass panel it required some support to keep it from sagging over time.
+A zinc bar runs vertically thru the center of the half circle (middle row right image), and copper reinforcement strip running horizontally between glass pieces about half way up the panel.
 The entire panel is framed in zinc channel, and this thing is heavy.
 They love it and get many comments from their guests.

 We love our yard birds and have all kinds because we put out several feeders and a heated bird bath during the winter months.
-Once you feel you have mastered the fine art of making Stained Glass projects, maybe you might want to try something like this last project.
+Once you feel you have mastered the fine art of making Stained Glass projects, maybe you might want to try something like this next project.
 This panel may not be considered large at 16″x32″, but it has approx. 583 pieces of cut glass that required grinding, foiling, and lots of joint soldering.
 All the birds captured here are found in our yard.
 The bird patterns came from the coloring book website I mentioned earlier.
 All solder joints are colored with copper patina, and the panel is framed with copper channel.
 Normally hanging in our bay window, it is interesting to watch the real male cardinals get upset and attack the outside of the bay window trying to get at the cardinals in the panel.

-I started this webpage with my current project, a Stained Glass lantern that will end up hang above the entry to my workshop.
+I started this webpage with my current project, a Stained Glass lantern that will end up hanging above the entry to my workshop.
 Lets now take a look at some other Stained Glass outdoor lanterns.
 The first project is the two lanterns that hang on the front porch of our 1906 home.
 I generated my pattern using the top left image as a starting point.
 Each panel is 3.5″x9″ and 20 pieces of cut glass.
 From the resulting pattern I made all six sides out of thick poster board so it could be put together, thus ensuring the real Stained Glass panels would fit as needed.
 The lamps are lighted using 12 volt LED lamps, and controlled with an outdoor lighting transformer with a light sensor.

 We have two Stained Glass lanterns that hang at each outside corner of our pergola.
 I found a similar design in one of my lantern pattern books and worked from there.
 Each side panel is 6.5″ at the bottom, 8″ tall, and has 23 pieces of cut glass.
 The lanterns are lighted using 12 volt LED lamps, and controlled by an outdoor lighting transformer with a light sensor.